Information on who should get assessed for a test, how testing works and where to get tested.

 For urgent medical care please call 111.

 Call your doctor if you are feeling unwell or have any one of the COVID-19 symptoms.
-They will talk with you and arrange for you to be assessed and tested if appropriate.
+They will talk with you and arrange for you to be assessed and/or tested.
 This assessment will be based on your symptoms and circumstances.

 You can also call Healthline on 0800 358 5453.
 This is free and you can call any time, it is open all day every day.
 Someone will talk with you about your symptoms and arrange for you to be assessed.